So you want to travel Australia, to go bush and outback, to take your family to all the wonderful places that our

 Now, let’s get down to writing your plan.

 Writing a plan doesn’t have to be a horrible, agonising process.
 It’s simply to show the authorities that yes, you have thought about this, and how you’re going to make sure your child learns what they ‘should’.
 Remember, you don’t have to stick slavishly to the plan – if resources and plans don’t meet your needs you can change them.

 You can then supplement these core resources with activities you plan to do – for example, put a visit to Questacon into the science section, and a visit to the National War Memorial into the history section.
 Any activity widely accepted as educational will enhance your plan.

-Most of the websites listed in the state resources in The Ultimate Guide to Homeschooling in Australia give you guidance, so make sure you explore your state’s resources thoroughly – or simply ring and ask for assistance.
+Most of the websites listed in the state resources in The Ultimate Guide to Homeschooling in Australia give you guidance and example plans, so make sure you explore your state’s resources thoroughly – or simply ring and ask for assistance.

 Now you have your basic plan, it’s time to enhance it with real-life activities.